ariarturner/SQL-for-Analytics/README.md

         ORDER BY <i>Expressions</i>
         );
       </pre>
-  - `NTILE` assigns each record a partition number starting at 1 through n, where n is the last record or the number of partitions; partitions are made to be as equal as possible
+  - `NTILE` assigns each record an integer number out of a monotonically increasing sequence starting with one and ending at either n or the number of rows within the partition in case there are fewer of those; NTILE segments a partition into as equal as possible n or less segments, each called a tile
     - Not very common
     <pre>
     NTILE(<i>N</i>)